rachaelkalicun/evercooked_blog/source/blog/gumbo.html.md

 ---
-title: "The Meditative Art of Making Gumbo: Flavorful Recipe with Vegetarian & Meat Options"
+title: "Best Gumbo Recipe: How to Make Vegetarian or Meat Gumbo"
 blog: blog
 date: "2025-02-17"
 tags: gumbo, recipe, mardi gras, new orleans, cajun, creole
 layout: split
-description: Discover the meditative art of making gumbo with this flavorful, step-by-step recipe.
-Learn how to create a rich roux and customize your gumbo with both vegetarian and meat options for a delicious, comforting dish.
+description: Discover the meditative art of making gumbo with this step-by-step recipe.
+Create a rich roux and customize your gumbo with both vegetarian and meat options.
 featured_image: /images/featured/gumbo-with-shrimp.jpg
 category: recipe
 ingredients: